Boo! Free Crochet Halloween Mug Rug Pattern

 • Gauge is not vital to the pattern but it may affect the size of your project and the amount of yarn required

-• This entire project is worked in rows of single crochet worked in the BLO (back loops only).
-When reattaching your yarn at the start of a Row, attach your SLST under both loops of the first ST.
+• This entire project is worked in rows worked in the BLO (back loops only).

 • When starting each row, leave a tail a few inches long of both main colours worked in that row hanging on the edge of your work so you will have fringe on both sides.

 • Start Rows 2-22 by reattaching the main color yarn to the first ST of the previous Row and carrying the yarn inside your stitches.
-In rows utilizing only one colour, carry another strand of yarn inside your stitches.

-Trim the fringe so it’s all the same length.
-Steam block, if desired.
+Once all the “tassels” are created, trim the fringe so it’s all the same length.

 Facebook: www.facebook.com/TheLoopyLamb